 - To crack passwords, you need cracking tools such as Ophcrack and Proactive Password Auditor.

 - For an in-depth analysis of a web application, a web vulnerability scanner (such as Netsparker or Acunetix web Vulnerability Scanner) is more appropriate than a network analyzer (such as Wireshark or Omnipeek).

-The capabilities of many security and ethical hacking tools are misunderstood.
-This misunderstanding has cast a negative light on otherwise excellent and legitimate tools; even government agencies around the world are talking about making them illegal.
-Part of this misunderstanding is due to the complexity of some security testing tools.
 Whichever tools you use, familiarize yourself with them before you start using them.
 That way, you’re prepared to use the ethical hacking tools in the ways that they’re intended to be used.
 Here are ways to do that:

-- Read the readme and/or online help files and FAQs (frequently asked questions).
+- Read the "Readme" and/or online help files and FAQs (frequently asked questions).

 - Study the user guides.

 - Use the tools in a lab or test environment.

 - Watch tutorial videos on YouTube (if you can bear the poor production of most of them).

 - Consider formal classroom training from the security-tool vendor or another third-party training provider, if available.